 If you’ve been lucky enough to skate through your driving history without being involved in a wreck, you can bet that insurance companies see you as a low-risk driver.
 So you shouldn’t have to break the bank to afford your premiums.

-If you think you’re overpaying for car insurance, consider changing to Plymouth Rock Assurance or Progressive.
+If you think you’re overpaying for car insurance, consider changing to State Farm.
 Saving a few dollars each moth might not seem like much, but it’ll add up over time.

 Our study looked at the average estimated quotes of 29-year-old females and males in Massachusetts who had clear accident records.